FartyPants/StoryCrafter/README.md

 Based on my previous BlockWriter extension, but extended much further!

+Because I'm super lazy I used the StoryCrafter to write manual for itself.
+So don't roll your eyes, I used llama 3.2 and this is how it sounds.
+Totally human, right?

 Story beats are the building blocks of a narrative, representing individual moments or scenes that, when linked together, form the larger story.
 Beats can be thought of as paragraphs, scenes, or even smaller moments within a scene, such as a character's inner monologue or a descriptive passage setting the atmosphere.
 By focusing on one beat at a time, writers can craft a rich, nuanced story that flows logically from one moment to the next, with each beat informing and influencing those that follow.